vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/06_paradevatApAramArthyAdhikAraH.md

 addition to what they desire vis., mokṣa".
 These are, so to say, adventitious or incidental rewards (ānushangika ) aot sought by them.
 Sri Kulasekhara Perumsl, to whom such adventitious prosperity was vouchsafed, says in this connection:-"The 56A man who desires only Thee and does not seek great prosperity - pros perity comes and seeks him."
 Isandan also has stated this in his stotra thus "Those enjoyments which were formerly desired but could not be obtained come to us, of their own accord, without any effort or exertion on our part, like rivers flowing into the ocean, (although we do not desire them now)."
 (It may be asked why all those who desire only mokṣa are not blessed with the good things of this life ).
 (The answer is):- This is dae to the special form of meditation or vidyā practised by the devotee and the special desires of his earlier life.
 (Some. vidyās secure worldly prosperity in addition to mokṣa after death, while others secure only mokṣa.)

 The Alwars, too, have spoken of these differences between the Lord of all on one side and Brahma, Rudra and the other gods on the other side, in passages such as the following: “The gods\* are only the food eaten by Bhagavan and vomited afterwards, (eaten during pralaya and vomited after creation); are there any (gods) who are not of the nature of this vomit?"
-"Narayana \*\*created the god with four faces, and the god with four faces cre ated Saṅkara."
+"Narāyaṇa \*\*created the god with four faces, and the god with four faces cre ated Saṅkara."
 "O Thou" that art the original bulb of the lotus of the navel, from which arose Brahma, Siva, Indra and the others who worship you with reverence.” “ Arjuna "saw on Siva's head, the flowers of the garland that he had placed at the feet of the holy Bhagavan which had measured the whole world, and anderstood clearly that Sri Kr̥ṣṇa was the Supreme Deity Wearing garland of green tulasi."
 "Indra“ who rules over the gode, Brahma the god with four faces, and the great Siva with his matted locks of hair - (all these) meditate with earnestness and

 S6A.
 Perumal Tirumozhi: S9 $7.
 Peria Tirumozhi: 11-6-2 58.
 Nanmugaa Tiruvaodadi: 1